ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) global css will no longer be deleted on adapter upload/update
+* (foxriver76) allow to modify style of navigation

 ### 2.9.29 (2024-02-05)
 * (foxriver76) fixed multiple problems with nested groups